 Braised Lamb Ragu

 I can’t believe it has taken me so long to finally share one of my all-time favourite recipes.
-This lamb ragu is on a completely different level to average homemade pasta sauce, it’s incredibly rich in flavour with small pieces of shredded lamb that melt in your mouth.
+This Whole30 Lamb Ragu is on a completely different level to average homemade pasta sauce, it’s incredibly rich in flavour with small pieces of shredded lamb that melt in your mouth.
 This lamb pasta sauce is so versatile that it works just as well on pasta as it does with spaghetti squash or zucchini noodles or even on its own, sprinkled with some parmesan and fresh basil.

 This is the first time I have ever felt proud to serve pasta to even the fanciest of guests, as the flavours really do resemble something found in a trattoria in Tuscany or top Italian restaurant in London.
 The best part about it, other than the taste of course, is that although it takes a bit of time to prepare, you can easily double the recipe, freeze it in small batches, and have a fantastic meal ready in 15 minutes or less.